-We are the only qualified people to determine if you can’t jump due to inclement weather (wind, rain, etc.) If you are uncertain about the weather on your reservation date, feel free to call and we will keep you informed.
+We are the only qualified people to determine if you can’t jump due to inclement weather (clouds, wind, or rain) If you are uncertain about the weather on your reservation date, feel free to call and we will keep you informed.
 If the weather isn’t jumpable during your scheduled time, you will be asked to reschedule (instead of waiting around all day).
 Also, in the event that your jump is canceled due to inclement weather, there is never any charge or deposit fee.
 Any monies paid would be returned in full and you will have the option to reserve a different day.

 What is your cancellation and return policy?

 What credit cards do you accept?

 We accept Visa, Mastercard, American Express, and Discover.
 We also accept contactless payments and Apple Pay.

 How safe is tandem skydiving at Skydive Coastal Maine?

 Skydive Coastal Maine has a perfect safety record.
 We use state of the art equipment, all equipped with fail-safe automatic activation systems.. and our staff members are United States Parachute Association (USPA) certified.
 All have many years and thousands of jumps worth of experience in the sport.
 All carry FAA medical certificates and have been fully certified by the manufacturers of the parachute equipment.. and most are also pilots.
 Rest assured, your safety is as guaranteed as possible!